This is a reflection piece on my first plane flight.

 “What are the odds that we are going to survive?”

 These were just among the questions that filled my mind before we took off.
-Thankfully, the relaxed state of my friends gave me confidence to make it through an hour in the air.
+Thankfully, the relaxed state of my friends gave me the confidence to make it through an hour in the air.
 As it was my first flight, my friend and I exchanged seats; he gave me the window seat.

 Time to board.
 Breathe in, breathe out.
-It all felt so surreal that moment when I finally entered my first airplane.
+It all felt so surreal at that moment when I finally entered my first airplane.
 And we’re flying for real.

 Fasten seatbelts.
 Listen to the stewardesses go through the motions of pre-flight rituals and reminders.
 It was all coordinated.

 Prepare for take off.
 The plane was shakily taxiing its way towards the runway.
-The pilot revs up the engine and in one swift motion the plane is gaining momentum.
+The pilot revs up the engine and in one swift motion, the plane is gaining momentum.

 Because of my nerves, I thought that the sounds would be muted by my mind.
-But it wasn’t the case.
+But that wasn’t the case.
 The mechanical movements of the plane, of its wings especially, rung through my mind.
 I looked around and saw how comfortable everyone was.
 Me?
 A mental struggle was taking place inside me as I tried to keep my anxieties from shooting up.

 I started relaxing only when the plane took a leisurely pace.
 Plus, that small prayer did wonders.
 He is my pilot and I know He will steer me towards safety.